-The Masts could crush you, causing severe injury or death.

-• Use at least four strong people to raise the Masts (two people per mast).
+- The Masts are heavy. - The Masts could crush you, causing severe injury or death. - Use at least two strong people to raise the Masts (one person per mast).

-An imaginary crane cable is attempting to bring chute to the hoist.
+An imaginary crane cable is attempting to bring chutes to the hoist.